Import an organization

 Accept the default Unique Database Name for the imported organization or type a new Unique Database Name.

-On the Specify Reporting Services Server page, accept the default entry or type the URL for the Microsoft SQL Report Server to be used by the organization that you import.
+On the Specify Reporting Services Server page, accept the default entry or type the URL for the Microsoft SQL Report Server to be used by the organization you import.

 On the Select Method for Mapping Users page, select one of the following options: